 This site is in no way affiliated with the Internet Pinball Database (however I do appreciate them greatly).
 I used the same IPDB machine numbers for simplicity since the IPDB is *the* standard for pinball reference.
 If they ever add Serial Number support, then I will take this site down most likely.

-There are several websites that I have lifted pinball PF graphics from for the site background... they are...
+There are several websites that I have used pinball PF graphics from for the site background... thank you generous photographers!!!!

 If you want to purchase pinball parts...
 I can highly recommend...